SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 ### **ble_user_gain_lp_chain_0dBm_offset**

-Set the Max power offsets of the user gain table for 0dBm in LP chain
+Set the Max power offsets of the user gain table for 0 dBm in LP chain

 **Syntax:**
 ```perl